 The first two parts of my swagger tutorial [Part 1, Part 2] were dedicated to the straightforward art of getting swagger up and running.
 While I hope they're helpful, the whole point of those was to get you to the point where you had the Timezone project, so I could show you how to add Command Line Arguments to a Swagger microservice.

-One thing that I emphasized in Go Swagger Part 2 was that configure_timeofday.go is the only file you should be touching, it's the interface between the server and your business logic.
-Every example of adding new flags to the command line, even the one provided by the GoSwagger authors, starts by modifying the file cmd/<project>-server/main.go, one of those files clearly marked // DO NOT EDIT.
+is the only file you should be touching, it's the interface between the server and your business logic.
+Every example of adding new flags to the command line, even the one provided by the GoSwagger authors, starts by modifying the file cmd/<project>-server/main.go

-We're not going to edit files marked // DO NOT EDIT.
+We're not going to edit files marked // DO NOT EDIT

-To understand the issue, though, we have to understand the tool swagger uses for handling command line arguments, go-flags.
+To understand the issue, though, we have to understand the tool swagger uses for handling command line arguments, go-flags

 Go-Flags

-go-flags is the tool Swagger uses by default for handling command line arguments.
+is the tool Swagger uses by default for handling command line arguments.
 It's a clever tool that uses Go's tags and reflection features to encode the details of the CLI directly into a structure that will hold the options passed in on the command line.

 The implementation